Help Baby Sleep Better: Guide to Buying Sleep Sacks

 Sleep sacks aren't just part of the nighttime jammies fashion options.
-It's one of those puzzle pieces that help your child sleep better at night.
-It provides security and comfort without any of the drawbacks that come with a blanket.
+It's a rare product that can help your child sleep better at night without ever fearing the need to wean it one day.
+They are widely available, relatively inexpensive compared to other baby gadgets, and unlike the pacifier, it does not require parent intervention in the middle of the night.
+Most importantly, sleep sacks provide security and comfort without any of the drawbacks that come with a blanket.

 Sleep sacks are wearable blankets that reduce the incidence of SIDS while ensuring your child's body temperature is well regulated throughout the night.
 They are considered one of the rare sleep props that are actually good and can help your baby to sleep.
-They make the transition out of a swaddle much easier, acts as a sleep cue and can prevent their leg getting stuck in awkward places of the crib.
+They make the transition out of a swaddle much easier, acts as a cue for your child to sleep and can prevent their leg getting stuck in awkward places of the crib.
 So don't hesitate, sleep sacks are the way to go.

 When to Use a Sleep Sack

-Sleep sacks acts as a deterrent from having your toddler learn to climb out of the crib (note I said deter, not prevent).
+Sleep sacks can be used from early infant days until toddler years!
+In fact, sleep sacks act as a deterrents from having your toddler learn to climb out of the crib (note I said deter, not stop).
 With a sleep sack on, your toddler may very well never make the attempt to scale the crib and never know the freedom waiting on the other side.
 So best to prevent your toddler from ever trying, because once they know do...they'll practice till they master it.

 Guide to Buying Sleep Sacks

 With the plethora of baby products available to parents, I want to take a moment to mention the most important sleep sack features to consider when you purchase your sleep sacks.